Brilliant internal communication is paramount to support employee engagement and performance.

 There’s a difference between internal communication and internal communications.
 Internal communication essentially looks at how your business or company communicates, whereas internal communications are the tools, software and channels you communicate through.
 Having an internal communication plan is essential to make sure all staff are kept updated with relevant company announcements and information.

-As we’ve said, internal communication is a broad term that covers all forms of communication within a business.
-There are several types of internal communication, but we have filtered them into four core areas:
+As we’ve said, internal communication is a broad term that covers all forms of comms within a business and different messages will need different methods.
+There many types of internal communication, but for ease, we’ve filtered them into four core areas:

 1. Leadership-generated (top-down communication)

-This section explores how information from CEO’s, line managers etc reaches employees.
-This is known as “downward communication”.
+This explores how information from CEO’s, line managers etc reaches employees, known as “downward communication”.
 This type of communication is used to inform and engage employees on a company-wide scale.
 A cascade model is often used where information is rolled out to managers who then contextualise and share this with their teams.